BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 comments: true
 ---

-Disclaimer: *I am **not** on the .NET Core Teams*.
+Disclaimer: *I am **not** on the .NET Core Team*.
 I used the tools available publicly and have no insights into the future of .NET Core.
+It looks very bright though. :)

 The working source code for this project can be found [here](https://github.com/mbcrump/DotNetCorePlayground).